MachineLemonade/docs/v0.8/astronomer-ui.md

 ### Workspaces

-A personal or shared space on Astronomer’s platform that is home to a collection of Airflow deployments.
+**The Astronomer Workspace:** A personal or shared space that is home to a collection of Airflow deployments.
 User access to deployments is managed at the workspace level on Astronomer.

 A `Workspace` is an Astronomer-specific term.
 You can think of your workspaces the same way you'd think of teams - they're just collections of Airflow deployments that specific user groups have access to.
 When you create an account on Astronomer, a default personal workspace is automatically created.
 Airflow deployments are hierarchically lower - from a workspace, you can create one or more Airflow deployments, and grant or restrict user access to those deployments accordingly.